Postgraduate Level Single Module

 Full information on the learning outcomes and content of each module can be found by selecting the module link above.

-All PGSMs run from Monday 19th September 2016 until mid-January on a part-time basis.
+All Postgraduate Single Modules run from mid/end September until mid/end January on a part-time basis.

 As a PGSM student you will have access to learning materials and are supported through online tutorials using the most current, online, 'live' classroom technology, a virtual learning environment called Loop, email etc and a dedicated postgraduate support service.
 The format of assessment will depend on the module being studied, but typically will include contributions to online discussion fora, case studies and individual assignments.